25 Amazing things to do in Baja California Sur- Mexico + Practical Tips

 Enjoy the artsy nights in San Jose al Cabo

-The vibrant historical center of San Jose al Cabo opens up every Thursday night with a local art exposition, music, and food.
+The vibrant historic center of San Jose al Cabo opens up every Thursday night with a local art exposition, music, and food.

 It’s a joyous and festive atmosphere with a very local feel, not to be missed.